 On 10 May 1775, Tesi Tramontini's will was submitted to the Judicium Delegatum Militare Mixtum (the I. & R. Military Court) and published in the presence of the Court agent Johann Matolai von Zsolna (1692–1777).
 After its transfer to the municipal authorities on 11 October 1775, the will was published a second time at the civil court with the advocate Dr. Johann Baptist Prati (1736–1789) as witness.
 Apart from the obligatory pious legacies and the bequests to her relatives and her husband – whom she appointed universal heir – the central objective of Tesi Tramontini's will was to secure the subsistence of her brother Giovanni who needed permanent care, because he was deaf, mute and mentally handicapped.
 Tesi Tramontini was deeply worried that, after the possible death of his close relatives, her brother Giovanni would be left alone without anybody being able to take care of him.
 Thus, Tesi appointed her patron Prince Saxe-Hildburghausen, Count Cristoph von Cavriani and Count Maria Carl von Saurau executors of her will and gave them exact directions concerning the care for her brother and the safeguarding of his livelihood.
 To support her handicapped brother, Tesi ordered a sum of eight thousand florins from her heritage to be deposited in the Vienna Treasury and the annual interest of three hundred and twenty florins to be used for the subsistence of her brother Giovanni.

-The first page of Vittoria Tesi Tramontini's will (A-Wsa, AZJ, Test.
-14694/18.
+The first page of Vittoria Tesi Tramontini's will (A-Wsa, AZJ, A1, 14694/18.
 Jhdt.).
-The last line is Tesi Tramontini's autograph signature which appears at the end of every page.
-A free German translation of this document, which in 1777 was done for the civil court, survives in the holdngs of the old registry (A-Wsa, Alte Registratur, 188/1777).
+The last line is Tesi Tramontini's autograph signature which appears at the bottom of every page.
+A free German translation of this document, which in 1777 was done for the civil court, survives in the holdings of the old registry (A-Wsa, Alte Registratur, 188/1777).

 The translation of Tesi Tramontini's will (whose original text can be downloaded here) reads as follows (for better readability the fifteen paragraphs have been divided by space lines).

 In the Name of the Holy Trinity,